Bullsized/Assignments-Soft-Technologies/18 Exam Preparation I/README.md

 03 Java - added just the \src\main\java\todolist folders.
 Need to import the project with IntelliJ, otherwise it refuses to start.

 04 C# - added just the \Models and \Controllers folders.
-Everything else you can get from the skeleton and Visual Studio will download the rest.
+You can get everything else from the skeleton and Visual Studio will download the rest.

 Enjoy.